specify/specify7/specifyweb/frontend/js_src/lib/localization/README.md

 ### Extract serialized strings from dictionary

+1. Create and open an HTML page with a <textarea> element
-1. Paste whole dictionary file content into an HTML <textbox>
+2. Paste whole dictionary file content into textarea
-2. Assign the `textbox` JS variable to the HTML Textbox element
+3. Assign the `textarea` variable to the HTML Textbox element
-3. Run this code in the DevTools console:
+4. Run this code in the DevTools console:

    ```javascript
    dictionary = Object.fromEntries(